smajor01/Moytirra-Hydrothermal-Vent-Bacterial-Genomes/README.md

 # Moytirra-Hydrothermal-Vent-Bacterial-Genomes

-Genomes for this project can be found at NCBI BioProject accession number PRJNA1046213. ***RAW SEQUENCES FOR GENOMIC AND 16S ARE UNDER SUBMISSION WITH THE TEMPORARY ACCESSION SUB14784009***
+Genome assemblies, raw Illumina short-read sequences in fastq, raw ONT long-read sequences in fastq, and raw 16S rRNA gene sequences in fastq format for this project can be found at NCBI BioProject accession number PRJNA1046213.

 ## Sample collection
 Sample collection is described in Polinski et al. 2023 (DOI 10.3389/fmars.2023.1219784)